RichardEssery/FSM/README.md

 # FSM

+** Documentation not yet complete! **

 The Factorial Snow Model (FSM) is a multi-physics energy balance model of accumulation and melt of snow on the ground.
-The model includes 6 parameterizations that can be switched on or off independently, giving 64 possible model configurations.
-Each configuration is identified by a 6 digit binary number n<sub>a</sub>n<sub>c</sub>d<sub>a</sub>n<sub>e</sub>n<sub>f</sub>n<sub>w</sub> with digits n<sub>a</sub> for prognostic snow albedo, n<sub>c</sub>  for variable thermal conductivity, n<sub>d</sub> for prognostic snow density, n<sub>e</sub> for variable turbulent exchange coefficient and n<sub>w</sub> for prognostic liquid water content; the digits in a configuration number are 0 if a parametrization is switched off and 1 if it is switched on for that configuration.
+The model includes 5 parameterizations that can be switched on or off independently, giving 32 possible model configurations.
+Each configuration is identified by a decimal number between 0 and 31.
+The corresponding 5 digit binary number n<sub>a</sub>n<sub>c</sub>n<sub>d</sub>n<sub>e</sub>n<sub>n<sub>w</sub> has digits n<sub>a</sub> for prognostic snow albedo, n<sub>c</sub> for variable thermal conductivity, n<sub>d</sub> for prognostic snow density, n<sub>e</sub> for stability adjustment of the turbulent exchange coefficient and n<sub>w</sub> for prognostic liquid water content; the digits are 0 if a parametrization is switched off and 1 if it is switched.
 A full description will be given in a forthcoming paper.

 ## Building the model

 FSM is coded in Fortran.
-An executable `FSM.exe` is produced by the scripts `compil.sh` for Linux or `compil.bat` for Windows using the [gfortran](https://gcc.gnu.org/wiki/GFortran) compiler.
+An executable `FSM.exe` is produced by running the script `compil.sh` for Linux or `compil.bat` for Windows.
+Both script use the [gfortran](https://gcc.gnu.org/wiki/GFortran) compiler but could be editied to use other compilers.

 ## Running the model